-With changing demography, emerging disabling conditions, returning veterans, and enhanced longevity due to medical advances, the prevalence of disabilities is estimated to increase geometrically.
-Nationally, there is an acute shortage of qualified rehabilitation counselors of culturally diverse backgrounds to serve this population.
+With changing demography, emerging disabling conditions, the Covid-19 pandemic, natural disasters, returning veterans, and enhanced longevity due to medical advances, the prevalence of disabilities is increasing geometrically.
+In 2022, the number of individuals with disabilities will be about 61 million in the USA.
+Unfortunately, there is an acute shortage of qualified clinical rehabilitation and mental health counselors of culturally diverse backgrounds to serve this population.

-I urge you to visit our website which contains valuable and timely information on scholarship, education, professional development, research, dissemination, mentoring and capacity building that can assist in the development of a successful career in rehabilitation.
+I urge you to visit our website, which contains valuable and timely information on admission and graduation requirements, course offerings, plan of study, etc., that can assist in developing a successful career in rehabilitation and mental health counseling.

 Madan M. Kundu, Ph.D., FNRCA, CRC, NCC, LRC